Marriage and Family Therapist Salary and Career Outlook

 Marriage and Family therapists primarily provide a combination of social assistance and mental health care to ensure the welfare of those they serve.

-How Much do Marriage and Family Therapists Make?
+How Much Do Marriage and Family Therapists Make?

-According to Bureau of Labor Statistics data from May 2018, the median annual marriage and family therapist salary differs significantly by industry:
+According to Bureau of Labor Statistics data from May 2024, the median annual marriage and family therapist salary differs significantly by industry:

-IndustryMedian Salary (2018)
+IndustryMedian Salary (2024)

 State government (excluding education and hospitals)